ExCL-Docs/excl-user-docs/system-overview/snapdragon.md

 Accessing this system:

-* Qualcomm board is connected to an HPZ820 workstation  through USB
+* Qualcomm board is connected to an HPZ820 workstation (McMurdo) or to an HP Z4 workstation (Clark) through USB
 * Development Environment: Android SDK/NDK
-* Login to mcmurdo
+* Login to mcmurdo or clark
   * $ ssh –Y mcmurdo
 * Setup Android platform tools and development environment
   * $ source /home/nqx/setup_android.source
+* Make sure you have a functining environment
+  * adb kill-server
+  * adb start-server
+  * adb root (restart adbd as root)
+  * adb devices (to make sure there is a snapdragon responding)
+  * adb shell (to test connecting to the device)
 * Run Hello-world on ARM cores
   * $ git clone [https://code.ornl.gov/nqx/helloworld-android](https://code.ornl.gov/nqx/helloworld-android)
   * $ make  compile  push  run